 At the Swedish Dive Show, there will be clubs, museums, institutions, associations, historians, and many others.
 Photos and videos will be displayed.

 The Swedish Dive Expo is held at the Eriksberghallen venue.
-It´s located overlooking the port of Gothenburg.
+Its location overlooks the port of Gothenburg.
 You can go by boat, from the city.
 We are welcoming tourist boards, dive centers and others from the whole world.
 Promote your products together with companies from, Denmark, Egypt, Malta, The Caribbean, UK, Finland, USA, Norway, Sweden and other countries.
 There will be seminars, travel agents, photo companies etc.

 - Recreational Diving